 The most popular means of transport to Penrith is by car.
 Penrith (just 55 km west of Sydney’s CBD) is less than 50 minutes drive from Mascot International Airport.
 From the city, follow the signs to Parramatta.
-The M4 Motorway starts at Strathfield and takes you directly to the Penrith Valley.
+The M4 Motorway starts at Strathfield and takes you directly to Penrith.
 You may either exit the M4 motorway at St. Marys, Penrith (2 exits) or Emu Plains.
-The M4 Motorway is toll free.
+The M4 Motorway toll is charged by distance travelled..

 If you are travelling from the outer west, follow the signs to Lithgow, and drive across the Blue Mountains along the Great Western Highway.
 Penrith is around 75 minutes drive towards Sydney from the entrance to the Blue Mountains at Mount Victoria.